Select search type

 Education in Dubai

-Dubai is dramatic, thrilling, and innovative, attracting people with enormous amounts of talent and new ideas.
-The opportunities for teachers, parents, and students to be a part of a growing city are extraordinary and are being taken up in ever larger numbers which, in turn, is leading to a greater choice of genuinely international schools.
+Dubai is dramatic, thrilling and innovative, attracting people with enormous amounts of talent and new ideas.
+The opportunities for teachers, parents and students to be a part of a growing city are extraordinary and are being taken up in ever larger numbers which, in turn, is leading to a greater choice of international schools.

-Since the vast majority of international schools are owned by for-profit businesses, some are inevitably run as commercial operations which cut costs and raise fees where they can.
+At the other end of the spectrum, there has been a rush of new international schools flooding in with big budgets and purpose-built campuses.
+Since most of these are owned by for-profit businesses, some are inevitably run as commercial operations which cut costs and raise fees where they can.
 But not all should be discounted – a number of good educational companies are based in Dubai.

-The KHDA (Knowledge and Human Development Authority) is a government run organisation responsible for the growth and quality of education in Dubai.
-They oversee and guide education in the city, and through inspections, the DSIB (Dubai Schools Inspection Bureau), an arm of the KHDA, provide them with detailed reports annually on each school comparing the standard offered to that of the educationally best performing countries in the world.
-The KHDA also ensure that all children educated in Dubai learn Arabic, with non-native speakers studying the language up to Year 9.
+The Knowledge and Human Development Authority (KHDA) is a government-run organisation responsible for the growth and quality of education in Dubai.
+It oversees and guides education in the city and through its inspectorate, the Dubai Schools Inspection Bureau (DSIB), provides detailed reports annually on each school comparing the standard offered to that of the educationally best performing countries in the world.

 Choosing a school in Dubai

-Parents should plan to visit schools if possible - and sooner rather than later when they learn of a posting here.
+Parents should plan to visit schools if possible – and sooner rather than later when they learn of a posting to the city.
+With ever-increasing numbers of families arriving in Dubai on a seemingly weekly basis, the most popular schools are operating with long waitlists, especially in key year groups.

-If you’re hoping your children will be able to live somewhat outside the bubble, and meet locals as well as fellow international children, fear not.
-The majority of well-heeled local families send their children to these private schools because they learn English - and everybody has to attend Arabic classes anyway.
+If you’re worrying about whether your children will be able to live somewhat outside the bubble, and meet locals as well as fellow international children, fear not.
+The majority of well-heeled local families send their children to these private schools because they learn English – and everybody has to attend Arabic classes anyway.

-A note of caution - some of the very anglicised school names are actually aimed at an Arabian (or in several cases) Indian audience, and you could find yourself in a very small minority.
+A note of caution – some of the very anglicised school names are actually aimed at an Arabian audience, and you may not find your child in as international environment as you intended.

 Special education needs in Dubai